ioer-dresden/carto-lab-docker/docs/use-cases/ssh-client-auth.md

 These steps are performed on the host machine running Docker to generate the necessary keys and mount them into the container environment.

+### A. Generate the Key

 Create a new Ed25519 SSH key specifically for this Carto-Lab environment.
-We recommend leaving the passphrase empty for containerized keys.
+We recommend leaving the passphrase empty for containerized keys:

 ```bash
 ssh-keygen -t ed25519 -f ~/.ssh/jupyter_deploy_key -C "jupyter-container-bot" -N ""
 ```

 !!! warning "Security Implications of a Password-less Key"
     We strongly recommend using a **password-less** key for this setup.
-Because this is a dedicated key strictly scoped to a single container (and not your personal laptop key), using a password-less key is the industry standard for automated/containerized environments.
+Because this is a dedicated key strictly scoped to a single user instance/container (and not your personal laptop identity), using a password-less key is standard practice for automated/containerized environments.

     It allows the JupyterLab visual Git extension and automated scripts to work immediately without manual unlocking.
 Ensure you enforce strict file permissions on the host machine to protect this key at rest.